At DDES CCG we want to ensure that we feedback on our engagement outcomes.

-The CCG worked in partnership with Healthwatch who also organised one to one appointment sessions across Barnard Castle, Stanhope, Chester le Street, Stanley, Peterlee and Tudhoe.
+The CCG worked in partnership with Healthwatch who also organised one-to-one appointment sessions across Barnard Castle, Stanhope, Chester-le-Street, Stanley, Peterlee and Tudhoe.

 The questionnaire and the above appointment sessions were also communicated via our social media platforms and Healthwatch.
 A total of 155 patients and or carers responded to the survey.

-Patients who were involved in the engagement were sent a thank you letter and a short explanation of the results of their feed.
+Patients who were involved in the engagement were sent a thank you letter and a short explanation of the results of their feedback.
 They were also given the option to have a full report sent out to their home address.